I solved the mystery of the afternoon slump with CGM

 It’s like running a 24×7 lab test on your body that tells you how your choices impact your blood sugar levels.

-I wore a CGM for four months and learnt what was right for my body.
+Wearing a CGM for four months helped me learn what was right for my body.
 I made tangible changes in my everyday behaviour — changing the order in which I ate my food — after seeing real-time data.
-I understood how my dietary choices affected my energy levels and cognitive performance.
+It made me understand how my dietary choices affected my energy levels and cognitive performance.
 And, of course, it helped me solve my afternoon slump problem.
 I will explain how.

 Why was I specifically monitoring my glucose?